 General.
-The Chief of Campus Police and other officers shall enforce the provisions of these rules and regulations.
+The Director of Public Safety and Service and other officers shall enforce the provisions of these rules and regulations.
 To expedite traffic or safeguard pedestrians in the event of fire or other emergencies or special events, officers of the police or fire department may direct or control traffic as conditions may require, notwithstanding the provisions of these rules and regulations.

 Temporary Parking.
-The Chief of Campus Police or his or her designee is authorized temporarily to permit or prohibit parking or vehicular movement on any parking lot, fire lane, land, street, highway, or driveway, or part thereof, for any reason whatsoever, when, in his or her opinion, such action is necessary because of a temporary exigency.
+The Director of Public Safety and Service or their designee is authorized temporarily to permit or prohibit parking or vehicular movement on any parking lot, fire lane, land, street, highway, or driveway, or part thereof, for any reason whatsoever, when, in his or her opinion, such action is necessary because of a temporary exigency.
 When practical, prior notice of such circumstances will be posted.

 Closing of Streets, Highways, Driveways or Parking Lots.
-The Chief of Campus Police or his or her designee is authorized to temporarily close any College street, highway, driveway, parking lot, or other College lands, when, in his or her opinion, such action is necessary because of a temporary exigency.
+The Director of Public Safety and Service or their designee is authorized to temporarily close any College street, highway, driveway, parking lot, or other College lands, when, in his or her opinion, such action is necessary because of a temporary exigency.
 When practical, prior notice of such circumstances will be posted.